 Skip to main content

 app.pome.sh is the web view for everything you run with Pome: the agents you register, the twin sessions they run against, the runs themselves, and the judge handoff for each one. pome run records to the dashboard by default.
-Local copies of the artifacts (events.jsonl, score.json, state snapshots) also land on disk under runs/<scenario>/<run-id>/.
+Local copies of the artifacts (events.jsonl, score.json, state snapshots) also land on disk under runs/<task>/<run-id>/.

 What you find